Hyla96/whirlpool/LANGUAGE_SPECS.md

 ## Language Specification
-If you payed attention to what ChatGPT generated you would have noticed that there is some gold among the garbage.
+If you payed attention to what Claude.ai generated you would have noticed that there is some gold among the garbage.
 Here take out the garbage and polish the gold.

 ---